learning-memory-and-decision-lab/task-launcher-app/README.md

  - push and trigger the deploy: `git push`
  - observe the deploy Action running at GitHub
  - when the Actions are complete, visit the actual [landing page](https://nassar-task-launcher.web.app/)

+## Future deploys

+From here, we'd expect that future pushes to this repo on GitHub will result in fresh deploys of the landing page, over on Firebase.